pohl-michel/2D-MR-image-prediction/README.md

 SVR-based forecasting requires MATLAB's Statistics and Machine Learning Toolbox, as the SVR baseline uses `fitrsvm()`.

-Grid-search-based hyperparameter optimization in MATLAB uses `parfor` loops and therefore requires MATLAB's Parallel Computing Toolbox unless `parfor` loops are replaced with `for` loops manually.
+Grid-search-based hyperparameter optimization in MATLAB uses `parfor` loops and therefore requires MATLAB's Parallel Computing Toolbox unless `parfor` loops are replaced with `for` loops manually (which would yield higher processing time).
 Another option to avoid parallel processing when specifically running `sigpred_hyperparameter_optimization_main.m` (script for time-series forecasting hyperparameter optimization) is to set `beh_par.PARALLEL_COMPUTING` to `false`.

-Online learning algorithms for RNNs can use the GPU by setting `pred_par.GPU_COMPUTING` to `true` for supported methods.
-This requires MATLAB's Parallel Computing Toolbox.
+Online learning algorithms for RNNs and transformers can use the GPU by setting `pred_par.GPU_COMPUTING` to `true` for supported training methods.
+This also requires MATLAB's Parallel Computing Toolbox.
+We found that calculations were faster with the GPU when using RTRL with a relatively high number of hidden units.

 Image-sequence forecasting requires MATLAB's Image Processing Toolbox, as the code uses `imgaussfilt()` and `dicomread()`.

 ## References

 This repository supports the claims in the following research articles.
-Please cite them if you use this code in your research.
  - Michel Pohl, Mitsuru Uesaka, Hiroyuki Takahashi, Kazuyuki Demachi, Ritu Bhusal Chhatkuli, ["Real-time respiratory motion forecasting with online learning of recurrent neural networks for accurate targeting in externally guided radiotherapy"](https://doi.org/10.1016/j.cmpb.2025.108828), Computer Methods and Programs in Biomedicine (2025) [[arXiv]](https://doi.org/10.48550/arXiv.2403.01607)
  - Michel Pohl, Mitsuru Uesaka, Hiroyuki Takahashi, Kazuyuki Demachi, Ritu Bhusal Chhatkuli, ["Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers"](https://doi.org/10.1016/j.compmedimag.2026.102755), Computerized Medical Imaging and Graphics (2026) [[arXiv]](https://doi.org/10.48550/arXiv.2410.05882)

+In addition, the following article provides details on 3D marker-position forecasting with UORO and on the implementation of UORO used in this code:
+ - Michel Pohl, Mitsuru Uesaka, Hiroyuki Takahashi, Kazuyuki Demachi, Ritu Bhusal Chhatkuli, ["Prediction of the Position of External Markers Using a Recurrent Neural Network Trained With Unbiased Online Recurrent Optimization for Safe Lung Cancer Radiotherapy"](https://doi.org/10.1016/j.cmpb.2022.106908), Computer Methods and Programs in Biomedicine (2022) [[arXiv]](https://doi.org/10.48550/arXiv.2106.01100) [[blog article]](https://pohl-michel.github.io/blog/articles/predicting-respiratory-motion-online-learning-rnn/article.html).

-A detailed description of the Lucas–Kanade registration algorithm used as a basis for this repository can be found in:
+Lastly, a detailed description of the Lucas–Kanade registration algorithm used as a basis for this repository can be found in:
  - Michel Pohl, Mitsuru Uesaka, Kazuyuki Demachi, and Ritu Bhusal Chhatkuli, ["Prediction of the motion of chest internal points using a recurrent neural network trained with real-time recurrent learning for latency compensation in lung cancer radiotherapy"](https://doi.org/10.1016/j.compmedimag.2021.101941), Computerized Medical Imaging and Graphics (2021) [[arXiv]](https://doi.org/10.48550/arXiv.2207.05951).

+Please cite the relevant article(s) if you use this code in your research.

 ## License